Tresha-Gaye/e-shopper/README.md

 ## Description

-This application is the back-end for an e-commerce site, e-shopper, that uses a working Express.js API and configures it to use Sequelize to interact with MySQL database
+This application is the back-end for an e-commerce site, e-shopper, that uses a working Express.js API and configures it to use Sequelize to interact with MySQL database.

 You may view the the walkthru video that demonstrates the application's functionality by [clicking this link](https://drive.google.com/file/d/1JtXdQnx_GbzDKqfqK7n_W_6nA23d_uLi/view).

-**Technologies**
+Gitub warns tha this file is too large (79.67MB), so if it fails to load from the link, above, a copy is saved [here](./assets/images/Walkthu_ Feb 26, 2022 8_21 PM.webm)

+## Technologies
 - MySQL2 and Sequelize packages used to connect to the database
 - dotenv package used for environment variables to store sensitive data

-**Criteria**

-*User Story*
+## Criteria

+***User Story**

 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies

-*Acceptance Criteria*
+**Acceptance Criteria**

 GIVEN a functional Express.js API

 WHEN I add my database name, MySQL username, and MySQL password to an environment variable file